omgnetwork/elixir-omg/docs/fee_design.md

 Q5: How should excessive fees paid be handled?
 > They should be collected/exited normally, thereby decoupling fee requirements from fee collection.
-We can add some sanity check on client software to avoid some insane high fee appears.
+We can add some sanity checks on client software to avoid excessive fees.

 Q6: Can we do 4 fee utxos as input (to Payment transaction) and one payment utxo as output?